wmfs/cardscript/README.md

 __Cardscript is built on a handful of key concepts...__

-### <a name="view"></a>Views
+### <a name="card"></a>Cards

-The purpose of Cardscript is to define a user interface, referred to as a "__view__".
+The purpose of Cardscript is to define a user interface, referred to as a "__card__".

-* In Cardscript, the term "view" refers to the "V" in [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).
-Views can relate to traditional forms or used to simply display data to the user (like a dashboard or similar).
-* With Cardscript it's possible to configure a view with structure, validation, conditional content, dynamic values and context-sensitive behaviours (e.g. operating differently with an internet connection as opposed to without).
+* With Cardscript it's possible to configure a card with structure, validation, conditional content, dynamic values and context-sensitive behaviours (e.g. operating differently with an internet connection as opposed to without).
 * Cardscript definitions are naturally stored in `.json` files (typically one-file-per-view).
 * In certain situations [YAML](https://en.wikipedia.org/wiki/YAML) (itself just a superset of JSON) may offer an interesting alternative to serialising Cardscript definitions (the [cardscript-parser](https://github.com/wmfs/cardscript/tree/master/packages/cardscript-parser) utility supports both)..
 * Please note that a [JSON Schema](http://json-schema.org/) is available [here](https://raw.githubusercontent.com/wmfs/cardscript/master/packages/cardscript-schema/lib/schema.json), which may be used to validate the basic integrity of Cardscript content.